nTamura/mini-crypto/README.md

 React-Crypto-Chart is a lightweight crypto tracker designed to be used on your mobile device for a quick overview of your favorite coins.

 ### Features
-- Pulls the global top 25 coins, with auto refresh
+- Pulls the global top 100 coins, with auto refresh intervals
-- Option to add coins to favorites
-- View coins in CAD or USD
+- View coin prices in CAD or USD
+- Newsfeed pulls trending news using popular crypto keywords
+- Quickly view only the coins you care about using favorites
 - App stores favorites and preferred currency on device

 ![screen](https://raw.githubusercontent.com/nTamura/react-crypto-charts/master/public/screen.png)

 ### Dev Prerequisites
 If you are looking to build on top of this, you must apply for an API key
 - register for free [API key here](https://newsapi.org/register)
 - create a .env file in root folder